-Indicator 49: No. of solar PV system project developers that considered the information in the purchase strategy report useful in their projects by Year 1Target 49: 50
+Indicator 49: No. of solar PV system project developers that considered the information in the

 Achievement: Not applicable.
-Due to net-metering in place, the market driven PV uptake was faster than planned, and the purchase strategy report was not unnecessary.
-Rating: Not applicable.
+Due to net-metering in place, the market driven PV uptake was projects by Year 4

 Output 3.5 - Selected Project Demonstration Partners